mihrab34/AI-learnings/llm-buzzwords/general-buzzwords.md

 Few-shot Prompting/Learning, aka in-context learning is a leading information prompting technique that allows a model to process multiple labeled examples before attempting a task.
 The purpose is to increase the LLMs capabilities to respond in context, expand the knowledge base and provide alignment.

 - **Chain of Thought**:
 Chain of Thought Prompting is a prompting technique that allows a model to reason step by step.
-The purpose is to increase the LLMs capabilities to respond in context, expand the knowledge base and provide alignment.
+The purpose is to allow the llm break down complex tasks into sequential reasoning steps.
+This improves the model's ability to handle complex reasoning and provide more accurate responses.

 - **Instruct**:
-Instruct Prompting is a prompting technique that allows a model to respond in a structured way by providing instructions to the model.
+Instruct Prompting is a prompting technique that allows a model to respond in a structured way or behaviour by providing instructions to guide the model.
+It is Useful for getting consistent, formatted responses and often used together with few-shot learning / chain of thought.

-- **One Shot**:
+- **One Shot**: This technique provides a single labeled example before asking the model to perform the task.
+It is a middle ground between zero-shot and few-shot prompting.
+It helps guide the model with minimal context.

-- **Zero Shot**:
+- **Zero Shot**: This technique asks the model to perform a task without any examples or prior demonstrations.
+It relies on the model's pre-trained knowledge alone.
+It is quick but may be less accurate for complex or specialized tasks.

 ## FineTuning
 Fine-tuning in LLMs is a transfer learning technique where a pre-trained model is further trained on a specific dataset for downstream tasks.
 There are various techniques for performing fine-tuning including AdaLoRA, LORA, QLORA etc.